syncfusion-content/wpf-docs/wpf/DataGrid/Grouping.md

 # Grouping in WPF DataGrid (SfDataGrid)

-DataGrid allows you to group the data against one or more columns.
+WPF [DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) allows you to group the data against one or more columns.
 When grouping is applied, the data is organized into a hierarchical structure based on matching column values and it is sorted by ascending order.

 SfDataGrid allows you to group the data in below ways,